Home

 • On your disclosure statement, you say there has never been water in the basement.

-Even though you were selling house as is, the buyer can still come back for compensation, because of the disclosure statement, which you were untruthful about.
+Even though you were selling the house as is, the buyer can still come back for compensation, because of the disclosure statement, which you were untruthful about.

 Does that make things clearer?
 Just be honest, OK?
 A buyer purchasing an "as is" property, knows already, there is problems.
 Fill out the disclosure statement honestly, and you won't have to deal with headaches later.